dsegurag/dsegurag.com/content/authors/admin/_index.md

 - Visitors
 ---

-Dani Segura is a Site Reliability Engineer.
+Dani Segura is a DevOps Engineer.
 His tech interests include cloud computing, containers, automation and more.

 He builds, manages, analyzes and improves critical systems on the cloud in his daily work.